IU-PR/Capstone_project/content/docs/Groups/Jurnalik.md

 ### Elaborate Explanations

-In our team we will use AGILE-workflow.
+We divided responsibilities between teammates.
+There are similar divisions in our team: frontend, backend, ML and devops.
+There are 1-2 people in each unit.
+Also we will use agile practices and Notion for developing and communicating.